 The findings provide compelling evidence that New Zealand Cycle Trail Great Rides are having positive impact to New Zealand.
 Aside from the apparent economic benefits, Trail users enjoy their trail experience and the multiple benefits it brings.
 Cycling is good for our physical and mental health, offers social connection, and enables us to engage with our environment, culture and heritage.

 Following the border closure in 2020, Kiwi families increasingly took to their bikes and to walking in the great outdoors.
-There was a corresponding surge in spending and economic activity in the regions, with cyclists and walkers spending more on accommodation, food, beverage and hospitality providers.
+There was a corresponding surge in spending and economic activity in the regions, with cyclists and walkers spending more on accommodation, food, beverages and hospitality providers.

 Photo: The Falls Retreat, Karangahake Gorge